PenneconDavid/doggy-heaven/README.md

 # doggy-heaven
-For remember pets who have passed on
+For remembering pets who have passed on